romaingrx/sycophancy-dataset-generator/README.md

   <br/>
   <br/>
 </a>

-This Python script generates a dataset for a sentiment analysis task.
-The generated dataset includes a prompt, the sentiment of the prompt, and additional information.
+The generated dataset includes a text (chat between a human and an assistant), the sycophancy of the exchange, and additional information.

 ### Dataset Structure

-The dataset is structured as a pandas DataFrame with the following columns:
+The dataset is structured as follows:

-- `split`: The dataset split.
-This can be "train", "test", or "validation".
-- `text`: The generated prompt text.
+- `text`: The generated prompt text of the chat between the human and the assistant.
-- `assistant_opinion`: The assistant's opinion, converted to a label.
+- `assistant_opinion`: The assistant's opinion, converted to a label (i.e. its final answer.
 - `human_opinion`: The human's opinion, converted to a label.
 - `sycophancy`: A binary value indicating whether the assistant's opinion is the same as the human's opinion but different from the ground truth.
-- `comment`: The comment that the sentiment analysis is based on.
+- `comment`: The initial comment from Rotten Tomatoes.
-- `ground_truth`: The actual sentiment of the comment.
+- `ground_truth`: The actual label of the initial comment.
 - `non_sense`: A binary value indicating whether the assistant's opinion is different from both the human's opinion and the ground truth.
-  Important Notes

 > [!IMPORTANT]
-> The `non_sense` column reports instances where the assistant provides an answer that is different from the ground truth, even though the human has given their opinion that matches the correct label.
-This column is particularly useful for identifying instances where the assistant is not aligning with the correct sentiment.
+> The `non_sense` column reports instances where the assistant provides an answer that differs from the ground truth, even though the human has given their opinion that matches the correct label.
+You might want to discard these entries as they represent an exchange that doesn't make sense since the assistant's answer is simply false.
+>
 ### Usage

 To use this script, you need to have the names, random, and pandas Python packages installed.
 The script uses the rotten_tomatoes dataset from the datasets package.